isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 The player with the lowest Initiative selects a Group with which to launch.
 They place all tokens they wish to launch from this Group next to the ship(s) or Sectors they are targeting.

-Much like Close Action weapons, Launch Assets do not count against the number of weapon systems the ship may fire during a turn due to special orders, but likewise **if the carrier can't fire for any reason it cannot use Launch Assets**.
+Much like Close Action weapons, Launch Assets do not count against the number of weapon systems the ship may fire during a turn due to special orders, but likewise **if the carrier can’t fire for any reason it cannot use Launch Assets**.

 Once the tokens are placed, the player with the next lowest Initiative may choose to launch those assets from a Group that has not launched yet this turn.